What are Antioxidants?

 There is ample proof that people who eat diets high in antioxidant foods look younger and live longer than people with less balanced diets.

-Researchers have noted that populations in some coastal areas had a lower incidence of chronic diseases and a longer life span than populations in industrialized regions.
+Researchers have noted that populations in some coastal areas had a longer life span than populations in industrialized regions.
 It became clear that affluence was not the key to good nutrition and good health.
 In fact, affluent populations had health problems that were almost unknown in these relatively isolated coastal populations.

 Common Dietary Factors